|Planning of a Marine Methane Hydrate Pressure Coring Program for the Walker Ridge and Green Canyon Areas of the Gulf of Mexico

-The project will help guide and enable future field-based collection of hydrate data through the completion of detailed logistical, scientific, technical, and operational plans.
-These plans will facilitate the conduct of future marine hydrate research expeditions, which represent a critical path to collecting the data needed to characterize the occurrence and behavior of oceanic hydrates and, ultimately, assess their feasibility as a potential future energy resource.
+The project could potentially be used to help guide and enable future field-based collection of hydrate data through the documentation of logistical, , technical, and operational information related to hydrate-focused marine pressure coring operations .
+This information could facilitate the conduct of future marine hydrate research expeditions, which represent a critical path to collecting the data needed to characterize the occurrence and behavior of oceanic hydrates and, ultimately, assess their feasibility as a potential future energy resource.

 Project Start: October 1, 2012